ejmcculley/portfolio-landing/README.md

 _This is the first Independed Project for Epicodus Full-Stack Bootcamp.
 I'm using the HTML, CSS, Bootstrap, and Markdown learned in my first two weeks of class to create a landing page for my portfolio_

 ## Setup/Installation Requirements

+_You have two options for installation.
+The first, is to clone this repository and open the HTML file in your browser lcoally.
+To do this"_

+1. Click on the green "Code" button above this file list.
+2. Copy the HTTPS link (this is the default option).
+3. Open your local Terminal.
+4. Navigate to the local directory where you want the cloned directory to go.
+5. In your Terminal type "git clone" (without the quotes) then paste the URL you copied above.
+6. Press 'enter' and the cloned directory should be copied to your current working directory.
+7. To view the HTML file (index.html), double click the file and the it will open in your web browser.

+_Your second option is to click the Github Pages link below:_

 [Check out my Github Pages Link!](https://ejmcculley.github.io/portfolio-landing/)